gmantaos/Quermine/README.md

 ## Usage

-Each of the connection objects shown below extends `DbClient` and have an almost identical API.
+All of the connection objects shown below extend `DbClient` and have an almost identical API.

 ### MySql